rlucioni/recipes/recipes/pan-pizza.md

 3. Add a tablespoon of olive oil to a 10" cast iron skillet.
 Place a dough ball in the center and use your hands to push it down into a disc.
 Cover and let rise for 2 hours.
 4. Preheat oven to 500°F, or as high as the oven will go.
 5. Push dough to fill all corners of the pan and deflate any large bubbles.
 Lift dough edges to release any bubbles underneath.
 6. Top with sauce, cheese, and any toppings.
-Bake for 15-20 minutes.
+Bake for 20 minutes.
-7. (Optional) Continue cooking on the stove on medium heat until the bottom crust is sufficiently browned, about 2 minutes.

-Top with fresh basil and red pepper flakes.
+Top with fresh basil.